 Young learners will be introduced to the basics architecture through a group reading of Andrea Beaty’s picture book “Iggy Peck, Architect.”
 After the story, the young architects will use different materials to design their very own skyscraper.
 Ages 2+.
 RSVP required.

 Before architects design a skyscraper, they spend time in the city where it will be built so they have a sense of its personality.
 Drawing a communal street plan, children will discuss where parks, places to eat, shop, play, and work areas belong and what features they wish the city would have.
 These young planners will then build their own skyscraper to incorporate into their model city.
 Ages 6+.
 RSVP required.

 All galleries and facilities are wheelchair accessible.

-Find the Skyscraper Museum in the FREE lower Manhattan CultureNOW iPhone app!
-Spanning Houston St. to the Harbor, the app includes more than 1,000 art, cultural, architectural, and historical sites, as well as nearly 80 podcasts and six self-guided tours.
+Find the Skyscraper Museum in the FREE lower Manhattan CultureNOW iPhone app, featuring 80 podcasts and 6 self guided tours.

 The Skyscraper Museum supports the NYC Landmarks50 Alliance